1 Nature is maximally efficient

 There is no gravitational physics beyond general relativity at sub-galactic scales.

-On average, masses are surrounded by twisted tethers; the twits are due to Dirac's trick.
-The twisted tethers form clouds around every mass and behave as expected from virtual gravitons: twist clouds lead to attraction between masses.
+On average, masses are surrounded by twisted tethers; the twists are due to Dirac's trick.
+The twisted tethers form clouds around every mass and behave as expected from virtual gravitons: clouds of twists lead to attraction between masses.
 For small curvature and speeds and now horizon nearby, these graviton clouds imply universal 1/r2 gravitation.

 Single gravitons are not detectable.